turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

   - `<form>`
   - `<main>`
   - `<input>`
 - Check out some of the other elements.
-Is there anything suprising?
+Is there anything surprising?
 - Take turns explaining what a role is.
 - What is the difference between implicit and explicit roles?
 - BONUS: Can you think of other examples for when we might want to override a default role?